ThunderCatsJS/thundercats/README.md

 Registered observables must return objects.
 The object top level key determines the type of operation the store will perform (remember stores are reducers).
 The following are keys and corresponding operations.

+#### store.shouldStoreNotify(value, nextValue) : bool

+A user definable method that will be called during operations onNext lifecycle.
+It will pass in the current value and the next value.
+If the return is true, then the store operates as normal.
+If false, the store will not notify its observers.

 ##### _replace: object_
 [&#x24C8;]()